John Birch Society: Influence on conservatism

 The JBS contributed to the development of modern American conservatism through its organizational tactics and its promotion of right-wing political views.
 Despite never considering itself a religious organization, the JBS played a role in the rise of the Moral Majority and the Christian right as major political forces, ideologically and tactically influencing multiple leaders in that movement including Tim LaHaye and Phyllis Schlafly.
+Scholar Celestini Carmen argues that LaHaye used the JBS's culture war methods and rhetoric of "fear, apocalyptic thought and conspiracy" to forge the Moral Majority, with "fear, anger, and disgust as essential ingredients."
+Joyce Mao states that "Evangelical theology easily lent itself to anticommunist crusade".
+She additionally contends that Christian pastors, including James W. Fifield Jr. who helped Welch expand to California, helped pave the way for the JBS.
 The historian D. J. Mulloy wrote in 2014 that the JBS has served as "a kind of bridge" between the Old Right (including the McCarthyites) of the 1940s–50s, the New Right of the 1970s–80s, and the Tea Party right of the 21st century.